October 3, 2018

 NBPAS Board Members:

-The NBPAS Advisory Board Members are physicians who value patient care, research, and life long learning.
-Board members (all unpaid) believe continuous physician education is required for excellence in patient care.
+The NBPAS Advisory Board Members are high profile, physician thought leaders who value patient care, research, and lifelong learning.
+Board members (all unpaid) believe continuous medical education is the most meaningful means for staying current in medicine.

 Paul Teirstein, M.D., President NBPAS, Chief of Cardiology, Scripps Clinic

 John Anderson, M.D., Past President, Medicine and Science, American Diabetes Association, Frist Clinic, Nashville, TN

 David F. Dies, M.D., MBA, Medical Director of Liver Transplantation, John C. McDonald Regional Transplant Center

 David John Driscoll, M.D., Professor of Pediatrics, Mayo Clinic College of Medicine

 Daniel Einhorn, M.D., Past President, American College of Endocrinology; Past President, American Association of Clinical Endocrinologists

 Bernard Gersh, M.D., Professor of Medicine, Mayo Clinic College of Medicine